 Travel Pass, San Francisco

-The Muni Passport is a travel card that allows you unlimited use on the Muni system for the lenght of time you purchase it for.
-The passport comes in 1 day which is only available at the which are sold at the cable car turnaround or on the cable cars, (a full 24 hours), 3 day and 7 day passport good for use on any of the Muni systems (bus, Cable Cars, Streetcars).
+The Muni Passport is a travel card that allows you unlimited use on the Muni system for the length of time you purchase it for.
+The passport comes in 1 day which is sold at the cable car turnaround or on the cable cars, (a full 24 hours), 3 day and 7 day passport good for use on any of the Muni systems (bus, Cable Cars, Streetcars).

 The price for a 1-day card is $13, 3-day card is $20 and the 7-day card is $26.

 MUNI passports increased on 1/1/10 to $13 for 1 day, $20 for 3 days and $26 for 7 days

 On our 1st day in San Francisco we walked most everywhere we needed to go but towards the late afternoon, we needed to go a couple of places quickly so we bought a 3 day MUNI passport for $18 to help us get around.
 Buses, the F line and cable cars are all included on the MUNI pass, BART is not.
 We bought our pass at the booth near the start of the Powell Hyde cable car line, they only took cash, other locations do take credit cards.
 There's also a booth at the airport SFO near the baggage claim that is open from 8am-8pm, you can buy the pass ahead of time as it is validated once you take your 1st ride.